 As you may know, pernicious anemia can cause devastating effects if you don’t treat its signs and symptoms early enough.
 But, what causes pernicious anemia in first place?
 What is the source of this cruel disease?
 For a start, we do know:

-Pernicious Anemia primarily affects people of northern European ancestry.
+Pernicious anemia primarily affects people of northern European ancestry.
 It’s rare in children and infants.
 Onset typically occurs after age 35, and incidence increases with age.
-It affects about 2% of people older than age 60.PROFESSIONAL GUIDE TO DISEASES.
+It affects about 2% of people older than age 60.PROFESSIONAL GUIDE TO DISEASES

-The True Pernicious Anemia Causes
+The Causes of Pernicious Anemia

-To see a study that shows how diet can affect Inflammatory Bowel Disease, another autoimmune condition, check out our PA diet page.
-If leaky gut is indeed the leading cause, then this diet should at least help it heal.
+To see a study that shows how diet can affect inflammatory bowel disease, another autoimmune condition, check out our PA diet page.
+If leaky gut is indeed the leading cause of autoimmune diseases, then this diet should help it heal.

 Did you know?

 The malabsorption of B12 can also occur in the small intestine after intrinsic factor has moved the B12 in there.
 But it’s not pernicious anemia.
 There are no PA antibodies.
 And it is curable!
 But what causes that malabsorption?

 Other things that eat your B12 before your body can absorb it.
 It could be bacteria or tapeworm infection (eating undercooked, infected fish is one cause).
 Laughing gas and some medicines can also drain B12 levels.

 When it comes to children, what is pernicious anemia caused by?
 PA does not usually appear until the age of 30.
 Rarely though, babies are born with congenital pernicious anemia, in which their bodies can’t produce the intrinsic factor they need.
 This is an inherited disorder with grave outcomes if not treated right away.